Wolk9/SuperPy/Readme.md

    python super.py sell --product-name "Product Name" --price <sell_price> --quantity 5

-   Only not expired products will be sold.

-   The --quantity option allows you to specify the quantity of the product to sell (default is 1).
+   The --quantity allows you to specify the quantity of the product to sell.

-6. **Toss all expired products**

-   python super.py toss --expired

-7. **Toss all products**

-   python super.py toss --all
+   > If the quantity is not sufficient, the program will ask if you would like to sell the rest

-9. **Generate Reports**:
+6. **Generate Reports**:
-   - **Inventory Report for Today**: python super.py report inventory --now
+   - **Inventory Report**
-   - **Inventory Report for Yesterday**: python super.py report inventory --yesterday
+     python super.py report inventory
+     - --now           Generate report for today
+     - --yesterday     Generate report for yesterday
+     - --date DAY      Generate report for specific date (YYYY-MM-DD)
+   - **Expired Report**
+     A report with all the expired products on the specified date
+     - --now           Generate report for today
+     - --yesterday     Generate report for yesterday
+     - --date DAY      Generate report for specific date (YYYY-MM-DD)
-   - **Revenue Report for Today**: python super.py report revenue --today
+   - **Revenue Report**:
-   - **Revenue Report for a Specific Date**: python super.py report revenue --date YYYY-MM-DD
+     python super.py report revenue
+      - --today        Generate report for today
+      - --day DAY      Generate report for a specific date (YYYY-MM-DD)
+      - --date DATE    Generate report for a specific date (YYYY-MM-DD)
+      - --month MONTH  Generate report for a specific month (YYYY-MM)
+      - --year YEAR    Generate report for a specific year (YYYY)
+      - --all          Generate report for all time
-   - **Profit Report for Today**: python super.py report profit --today
+   - **Profit Report**:
-   - **Profit Report for a Specific Date**: python super.py report profit --date YYYY-MM-DD
+     python super.py report profit
+      - --today        Generate report for today
+      - --day DAY      Generate report for a specific date (YYYY-MM-DD)
+      - --date DATE    Generate report for a specific date (YYYY-MM-DD)
+      - --month MONTH  Generate report for a specific month (YYYY-MM)
+      - --year YEAR    Generate report for a specific year (YYYY)
+      - --all          Generate report for all time

-  The inventory report is created in CSV format with the name inventory_report.csv and displayed with tabulate to the commandline.
+  The reports are created in CSV format with the respectivly name and displayed with _rich_ to the commandline.

 ## Data Storage